We know anecdotally that getting translation right is important, but it can be difficult to measure the direct effects of precision and accuracy.

 1. Brand damage

-There are lots of examples of businesses getting translation wrong.
+There are lots of examples of businesses getting translations dead wrong.

 Sometimes the translation is simply incorrect.
 When KFC entered China, they inadvertently changed their slogan “It’s finger lickin’ good” to “Eat your fingers off.”